mogenslund/liquid/README.md

 *Vim and Emacs user might want to read this:* [Vim and Emacs](https://github.com/mogenslund/liquid/wiki/Vim-And-Emacs)

+Experience the power of Liquid by completing this tutorial: [Using External Libraries with Liquid](https://github.com/mogenslund/liquid/wiki/Tutorial-External-Libraries)

 #### Salza &lambda;iquid text editor is designed with clojure developers in mind

 The editor is written in pure Clojure.
 That is, there are no other dependencies, not even curses or lanterna!